Flotomate/product_docs/source/service-catalog/creating-a-template.rst

 - The Workflow created here works parallel with the generic :ref:`WorKflow <ad-workflow>` in Admin.
 Both the Workflows might get initiated together and perform their own actions after checking their conditions.

-- The Template Workflow is initiated when a Request is created from a Service Item.
+- The Template Workflow is initiated based on the **When Condition** of a workflow.

 .. note:: Related Topic: Learn how to create a :ref:`Custom Workflow <understanding workflow>`.